gipfeli-io/documentation/docs/architecture/frontend/general.md

 ## Hooks, Context and Providers explained

-We use these features to implement large-scale contexts.
-We also have smaller contexts (e.g. a `MapContext`) that are used within a contained environment, such as a group of components (e.g. the `Map` component).
+We use these features to implement large-scale contexts (e.g. `NotificationContext` which is available globally) as well as smaller contexts (e.g. a `MapContext`) that are used within a contained environment, such as a group of components (e.g. the `Map` component).

 The way we implemented these features is as follows: